Appsilon/rhino/.github/CONTRIBUTING.md

         Do not add a link to GitHub releases yet - the link won't work and will fail CRAN checks.
         * Edit the list of changes to make it useful and understandable for our users.
         See [keep a changelog](https://keepachangelog.com/) for some guidelines.
-    5. Update `pkgdown/versions.yml`.
-        * Add a new version corresponding to the release you are preparing.
-    6. Submit the changes in a pull request titled "Release X.Y.Z".
+    5. Submit the changes in a pull request titled "Release X.Y.Z".
     Get it approved and merged.

 ### Submitting to CRAN